The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 1. Use the right salt — the ultra-fine kind dissolves better.
 Chunky salt doesn’t mix well and feels harsh.
 I learned this after reading a helpful tip on how to prep pink salt properly.

-— boiling water can destroy trace minerals and make the drink taste bitter.
+2. Stick to warm water, not hot — boiling water can destroy trace minerals and make the drink taste bitter.

 3. Don’t skip meals — this recipe isn’t a replacement.
 It’s a start.